Chevrolet Bolt Insurance Rates

 Rates are averaged for all Chevrolet Bolt models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a condensed summary of the material that was covered in the above illustrations.
+The following list is a quick review of the coverage data touched on in the above illustrations.

 Rate Tables and Charts